plotly/choreographer/README.md

 ### Writing Tests

 - Put async and sync tests in different files.
 Add `_sync.py` to synchronous tests.
--   If doing process tests, maybe use the same decorators and fixtures in the `test_process.py` file.
+- For process tests, use the same decorators/fixtures like `test_process.py` file.
--   If doing browser interaction tests, use `test_placeholder.py` as the minimum template.
+- For API tests, use `test_placeholder.py` as the minimum template.

 ## Help Wanted